ki11dee/ki11dee.github.io-ki11dee/R/Reflected_Art.md

 ## b.
 On Art and Artistry

-Where is art (Art), what is it, and how does it exist?
+Where is art, what is it, and how does it exist?
 Is there a better direction for art?
 Art is notoriously difficult to describe, capable of evoking feelings of aesthetic or sublime pleasure in viewers, or alternatively feelings of bizarre, filthy, and ugly discomfort, or even all of these feelings simultaneously.
 Clearly, defining art requires appropriately evaluating the following basic elements:

 (1) The artwork